Review | Bansari Indian Cuisine dares to be different

-“People in Gujarat, they usually they don’t eat that much meat,” Bhatt says about the Indian state, home to Vadodara.
+“People in Gujarat, they usually don’t eat that much meat,” Bhatt says about the Indian state, home to Vadodara.
 “They do eat eggs, though, since it counts as vegetarian.
 We do focus on eggs.
 For me, l love eggs.
 I always had eggs back home and here.”

 When Bhatt signed on to manage Bansari Indian Cuisine, a newcomer in Vienna co-owned by his wife, Nirali, he convinced chef and fellow owner Deepak Sarin to add a few egg dishes.
 Perhaps because he’s not just the chef but also an old family friend (Bhatt calls him “uncle,” a term of respect toward elders in India), Sarin broke a lot of eggs on behalf of Bansari.